rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 The crux of parser combinators is creating a parser by combining smaller parsers together, so we'll start with a small parser and build up to a parser with the desired properties.

-The leaf parsers that we'll be using for now are provided in [[Interpolator.idInterpolators|name.rayrobdod.stringContextParserCombinator.Interpolator$#idInterpolators-0]].
+The leaf parsers that we'll be using for now are provided in [[Interpolator.idInterpolators|name.rayrobdod.stringContextParserCombinator.Interpolator$.idInterpolators]].
 And we're [[defining a new string interpolation|https://docs.scala-lang.org/scala3/book/string-interpolation.html#advanced-usage]].
 So, the scaffolding will look something like: